Platinum Cured vs. Peroxide Cured Silicone

 Electrical insulation

 This silicone is used as an insulating material for wires and cables.
-It also creates gaskets and seals for electrical connectors, ensuring proper insulation.
+It also creates gaskets and seals for electrical connectors, ensuring proper electrical insulation.
 Peroxide-cured silicone protects sensitive electronic components from moisture, dust, and other environmental factors.

 Construction